husarion/static_docs_deprecated/src/core2/tutorials/husarnet/following-object-using-your-smartphone.md

 2. smartphone running <a href="https://play.google.com/store/apps/details?id=com.husarion.node">hNode app</a>
 3. your laptop running Linux, ROS and Husarnet, natively or in a Virtual Machine. <a href="https://files.husarion.com/husarion-vm.vmdk.xz">Here is a ready to use Linux image</a>

 Robot, smarthone and laptop are connected using Husarnet - a VPN, P2P network by Husarion.
 They form a so called "Virtual Robot".
-So even if they work in different networks, they always know the addresses of each other, and the communication between them is very fast, without the need of using any external servers etc. You can threat the "Virtual Robot" as a single robot with internet disrtributed components.
+So even if they work in different networks, they always know the addresses of each other, and the communication between them is very fast, without the need of using any external servers etc. You can treat the "Virtual Robot" as a single robot with internet disrtributed components.

 Even tough CORE2-ROS computer has enough computing power to perform robot operation we are using Laptop to show you that you are not limited to the computing power inside the robot itself.